cknoll/codequiz-server/deployment/README.md

 - [x] there is no established way to dump the new tasks to a nice json file
 - [x] Preview link from task list
 - [x] config_example.ini does not contain all keys from the real config
-- [ ] collect static copies to run directory and the cp command uses the wrong path
+- [x] collect static copies to run directory and the cp command uses the wrong path
-- [ ] initial fixture contains hash of superuser password